-Tell the success story of youth in agribusiness
+Tell the success story of youth in Agribusiness

 With the interminable debate of creating sustainable employment for young people through agriculture, it has become imperative for government to prioritize job creation as the unemployment situation in Ghana increases at a disturbing rate.

-The 2021 Ghana Economic Forum held on the 19th of October in Accra discussed extensively agribusiness opportunities as a key to bridging the unemployment gap for the youth.
+The 2021 Ghana Economic Forum held on October 19, 2021, in Accra discussed extensively agribusiness opportunities as a key to bridging the unemployment gap for the youth.
 The concern is how the government can stir up the enthusiasm of the now “sophisticated” youth to embrace and make a living from what has over the years appeared like a “hopeless” venture to operate.

 Some may be aware of the numerous youth-oriented initiatives in agriculture implemented by successive governments in Ghana.
 Yet the appetite for agriculture as a tenable enterprise for the teeming unemployed youth has not been realized.